ipduh/monroe-explorer/README.md

 ## 0mq-test.pl
 ```
 Description
-  A  OMQ client
+  A  OMQ client;
-  Test OMQ in the container
+  test OMQ in the container
 Usage
   Edit CONFIG stanza in source
   or